Isolation in the Azure Public Cloud

 Subnet offers an additional layer of isolation with in virtual network based on IP range.
 IP addresses in the virtual network, you can divide a virtual network into multiple subnets for organization and security.
 VMs and PaaS role instances deployed to subnets (same or different) within a VNet can communicate with each other without any extra configuration.
 You can also configure network security group (NSGs) to allow or deny network traffic to a VM instance based on rules configured in access control list (ACL) of NSG.
 NSGs can be associated with either subnets or individual VM instances within that subnet.
 When an NSG is associated with a subnet, the ACL rules apply to all the VM instances in that subnet.

-This includes the classic front-end and back-end scenario where machines in a particular back-end network or subnetwork may only allow certain clients or other computers to connect to a particular endpoint based on a whitelist of IP addresses.
+Learn about Network Isolation Options for Machines in Windows Azure Virtual Networks.
+This includes the classic front-end and back-end scenario where machines in a particular back-end network or subnetwork may only allow certain clients or other computers to connect to a particular endpoint based on an allow list of IP addresses.